noobProgrammer91/Country_Capitals_Dictionary/README.md

-# Countries & Capitals Encyclopedia
+# Python Mini Encyclopedia of Countries and Capitals

 This is a small python project that creates a mini encyclopedia of countries and their capitals.
 When an user inputs the name of a country the capital is received as an output.
 ## Setup